vk-cs/terraform-provider-vkcs/docs/resources/cdn_resource.md

     - `policy_type` optional *string* &rarr;  The type of CDN resource access policy.
 Must be one of following: "allow", "deny".

+  - `secure_key` optional &rarr;  Configures access with tokenized URLs.
+This makes impossible to access content without a valid (unexpired) token.
+    - `enabled` optional *boolean* &rarr;  Controls the option state.

+    - `key` optional *string* &rarr;  Secure key generated on your side which will be used for the URL signing.

+    - `type` optional *number* &rarr;  Type of the URL signing.
+Choose one of the values: 0 — to include the end user's IP address to secure token generation, 2 — to exclude the end user's IP address from the secure token generation.

   - `slice` optional *boolean* &rarr;  If enabled, CDN servers request and cache files larger than 10 MB in parts.
 Origins must support HTTP Range requests.

   - `stale` optional &rarr;  If enabled, CDN serves stale cached content in case of origin unavailability.